Tax Exempted Foreign Sourced Income

 Double tax relief is provided for under a Double Taxation Agreement (DTA).
-It allows a Singapore tax resident to claim tax credit for the tax amount paid in another country against the Singapore tax which is payable on the same income.
-If the foreign tax was paid according to the provisions stated in the DTA and is capped at the lower of the amount of foreign tax paid and the amount of Singapore tax that would usually have been payable on the same income.
+It allows a Singapore tax resident to claim tax credit for the tax amount paid in another country against the Singapore tax which is payable on the same foreign sourced income.
+If the foreign tax was paid according to the provisions stated in the DTA and double tax relief is capped at the lower of the amount of foreign tax paid and the amount of Singapore tax that would usually have been payable on the same income.

-Passive income, which includes dividends and interest, derived from a country other than Singapore is normally taxed abroad in the year of receipt.
+Passive income, which includes dividends and interest, derived from a country is normally taxed abroad in the year of receipt.
 This same income is to be taxed in Singapore in the year of remittance.
 Foreign tax credit is given after the tax on this income is paid in Singapore.